tlhpaul/aadhi/README.md

        sudo apachectl -k start

-  2. If you get "could not connect to mysql error while accessing AADHI, then run the below command to start the mysql server"
+  2. If you get "could not connect to mysql error" while accessing AADHI, then run the below command to start the mysql server"

        mysql.server start